RobinFlaks/exam/README.md

 github (for some reason it didnt find the classroom repo when creating project from version control) : https://github.com/RobinFlaks/exam

+additional info:
+- using HashRouter since that allows the user to refresh and still be on the same page.

 # Technologies: